CDP Architecture

 How It Differs from Traditional CDP Architecture

 A traditional CDP is built around owning the data.
 It pulls everything in, builds its own version of the customer record, and runs everything from there.
+That sounds clean in theory, but in practice, it creates problems.
+Data goes stale because pipelines run on a schedule, the same customer record ends up in multiple places, and any upstream change risks breaking something downstream.
+You also end up paying to store the same data twice.

 Zero-copy works differently.
 Your warehouse holds the data.
-The CDP connects to it, builds the logic it needs, and sends results wherever they need to go.
+The CDP connects to it, builds the required logic, and sends results wherever they need to go.
+Nothing is duplicated.
+Your warehouse stays the one source of truth.

 Use Cases